orenault/TestLink-API-Python-client/README.md

 *   Source for TestLink API Python Client

+doc/

+*   [Installation] and [Usage] documentation

+examples/

+*   Examples, how to use [TestlinkAPIGeneric] and [TestlinkAPIClient].
+*   For (nearly all) implemented API methods you find an example, how to call it and how the response looks like.

 tests/

 *   Unit Tests for TestLink API Python Client

-examples/

-*   Examples, how to use the TestLink API Python Client

 Installation
 ------------